-We all know prevention is better than cure so here are some ways to prevent a memory leak.
+We all know prevention is better than cure, so it is important to monitor your system.

-You need to keep an eye out for abnormal RAM usage by individual programs and applications.
-You can go to Windows Task Manager by pressing CTRL+SHIFT+ESC and add the columns like Handles, User Objects, GDI Objects, etc.
+You need to watch for abnormal RAM usage by individual programs and applications.
+You can go to the Windows Task Manager by pressing CTRL+SHIFT+ESC and add the columns like Handles, User Objects, GDI Objects, etc.

 This will help you easily monitor resource usage.